OpenGeoBase/AUCService/README.md

 # AUCService
-This is the source code of the authentication server developed for the European Project "Bonvoyage"
+This is the source code of the Authentication Server developed for the European Project "Bonvoyage"